 Directions

-- Pour dressing over veggies and toss.
+- Pour the dressing over the vegetables and toss to coat.

-- Chill for at least 1 hour.
+- Cover and refrigerate for at least 1 hour to marinate.

 Notes